 8. Eat immune-boosting foods

-Here are some simple foods that fight back with power.
+Here are some simple foods that increase your odds of how to stay healthy.

 Broccoli.
 This green veggie is packed with vitamins A, C, and E. It has amazing antioxidants and is full of fiber.